04 May 2021

 The Joint Contracts Tribunal (JCT) and the Chartered Institute of Arbitrators (CIArb) have worked together in order to produce the first Dispute Adjudication Board (DAB) Rules for use with the JCT Design & Build Contract and Major Project Construction Contract forms.
 These JCT forms of contract are used on projects that would typically benefit from a DAB and the costs of a DAB would be proportionate to the size and value of the projects.
 These Rules comply with the UK adjudication legislative regime under the Housing Grant, Construction and Regeneration Act 1996 (HGCRA), as amended by the Local Democracy, Economic Development and Construction Act 2009.

 Adjudication under the Housing Grants Construction Regeneration Act 1996 was introduced in May 1998 with a 28 day binding dispute resolution process.
-Standard Forms that were used in the UK were quick to adopt procedural rules providing for adjudication in order to comply with the legislative implied right to adjudication.
+Standard forms that were used in the UK were quick to adopt procedural rules providing for adjudication in order to comply with the legislative implied right to adjudication.
 A particular feature is the difference in time periods for reaching a decision.
-In effect, the international approach is 3 months whilst a decision in relation to a dispute in the UK is to be requires a decision to ne issued within 28 days.
+In effect, the international approach is 3 months, whilst a decision in relation to a dispute in the UK requires a decision to be issued within 28 days.

 The JCT/CIArb DB Rules are compatible with several of the JCT forms of contract.
 The purpose of the DAB is to assist the parties in the avoidance of dispute and also the timing and resolution of disputes.
 The new Rules comply with Section 108 of the HGCRA, set out a series of definitions and then provide the option of comprising a DAB with either one or three DAB members.
-The parties can decide whether to have a sole or three-member DAB.
-The three-member approach is often based on the employer selecting a member, the contractor selecting a member and then both parties or the two DAB members identifying and agreeing a chairperson.
+The parties can decide whether to have a sole or three member DAB.
+The three member approach is often based on the employer selecting a member, the contractor selecting a member and then both parties, or the two DAB members, identifying and agreeing a chairperson.
 The project size and skillset is also a factor in the selection of the DAB.
-On a substantial complex project it is often more helpful to have three members with diverse skills, who may compliment each other’s skills.
+On a substantial complex project, it is often more helpful to have three members with diverse skills, who may complement each other’s skills.

-Once the JCT DAB is in place it can only be terminated by the mutual agreement of both parties.
+Once the JCT DAB is in place, it can only be terminated by the mutual agreement of both parties.
 This avoids the situation where one party decides that it does not wish to comply with the DAB’s decisions and then seeks to dispense with their services entirely.
 The Rules provide a mechanism for default appointment and replacement of a particular member.
-CIArb is the default appointing body, and applications can be made to president or the president’s designated person.
-The purpose of course is to maintain the function of the DAB for the duration of the project and if necessary beyond completion in order to resolve any disputes that might arise.
+The CIArb is the default appointing body, and applications can be made to the president or the president’s designated person.
+The purpose, of course, is to maintain the function of the DAB for the duration of the project and, if necessary, beyond completion in order to resolve any disputes that might arise.

 A principle function of the DAB Rules is for the DAB and the parties to hold periodic meetings and site visits as soon as it is practical ideally from the commencement of the works.
-The purpose is for the parties and the DAB members to get to know each other, for the DAB to begin to understand the project and importantly, build on their relationship with the parties to discuss issues or problems as they arise with the primary purpose of avoiding disputes.
-There is of course the ability for either party to refer a matter to the DAB in order that the DAB can reach a binding decision.
-This means that the parties can request a binding decision, but there is substantial emphasis of working with each other and the DAB to deal with issues in the hope of avoiding the need for a referral and binding decision.
+The purpose is for the parties and the DAB members to get to know each other, for the DAB to begin to understand the project and, importantly, to build on their relationship with the parties to discuss issues or problems as they arise with the primary purpose of avoiding disputes.
+There is, of course, the ability for either party to refer a matter to the DAB in order that the DAB can reach a binding decision.
+This means that the parties can request a binding decision, but there is a substantial emphasis on working with each other and the DAB to deal with issues in the hope of avoiding the need for a referral and binding decision.